Give a Beat 2025 Annual Impact Report

 Join Our Movement

 As Give a Beat marks 10 years of programming, we are continuing to build a more sustainable and resilient future by diversifying our revenue streams and expanding pathways for support.
-From individual donors to institutional funding, each contribution plays a role in sustaining and growing our work across the continuum of incarceration.
+From individual donors to institutional funding, each contribution plays a role in sustaining and growing our work across the continuum of incarceration and returning to the community.

 Our alumni are an essential part of this ecosystem.
 Through DJing at events and participating in creative opportunities, they not only advance their own careers but also generate earned revenue that is reinvested back into the program, creating a cycle of opportunity and support.